mohamadhasansalmaaniyaan72/Exchange/README.md

 This is a program for managing stock and cryptocurrency accounting.
 The program can manage your stock exchange and cryptocurrency buy/sell activities and calculate your profits and losses.
 A new feature added to the app is saving personal passwords for apps.

-⭐️🛑This project has been operating independently.🛑⭐️
+⭐️🛑This project is operating independently and is currently in development.🛑⭐️

 To make a purchase, enter this invitation code: 1000000001